glob3mobile/mmt-vector-tiles/README.md

 5. Run the process
 6. Copy your pyramid in an accesible web server
 7. Use your vector tiles layer

---*<a href="https://github.com/glob3mobile/mmt-vector-tiles/blob/master/example/mmt-layer.java">MMT example </a>
+-<a href="https://github.com/glob3mobile/mmt-vector-tiles/blob/master/example/mmt-layer.java">MMT example </a>
-*<a href="https://github.com/glob3mobile/mmt-vector-tiles/blob/master/example/index.html"> Open Layers 3 Example  </a>
+-<a href="https://github.com/glob3mobile/mmt-vector-tiles/blob/master/example/index.html"> Open Layers 3 Example  </a>

 ##License